mroonga/mroonga/doc/source/install.rst

 Start mysqld, connect to it by mysql client, and install it by "INSTALL PLUGIN" command. ::

- mysql> INSTALL PLUGIN mroonga SONAME 'ha_mroonga.so';
+ mysql> INSTALL PLUGIN mroonga SONAME 'ha_mroonga';

 If "mroonga" is displayed in "SHOW ENGINES" command result like below, mroonga is well installed. ::